prasadpendke/MutualFriend/README.md

 Test case :
 Enter "prasad@twitter.com" and "ramesh@twitter.com" in two text field

-click on submit , you will get mutual friends
+On click of submit , you will get mutual friends